• Skip to primary navigation

 Yes, you can swap the creme fraiche and parmesan for a tomato based sauce.
 Why not try our Easy Pasta Sauce?

-If you’ve tried this chickpea pasta recipe, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this chickpea pasta recipe, let us know how you got on in the comments below.

 Recipe

-Easy Chickpea Pasta on a plate next to Parmesan cheese and lemon halves.
+Easy Chickpea Pasta on a plate next to some Parmesan cheese.

 Easy Chickpea Pasta